 The total cost can be narrowed down if you can answer a few initial questions and then take into account some of the hidden costs that often throw a person off because they aren't put into the budget.
 Let's take some of the mystery out of determining the cost of a website.

-Cost will vary depending on who sets up your site, it could vary between $50 and $30Million (Hertz paid more than this for their new website in 2017 - Click Here for source).
+The cost will vary depending on who sets up your site, it could vary between $50 and $30Million (Hertz paid more than this for their new website in 2017 - Click Here for source).
 For example, you are likely to pay more for having a professional set up your site than doing it yourself.
 A design company will charge more than an individual.
 Keep in mind that you are paying for, among other things, experience.
 The more people involved, the more experience you have at hand (if you want to know more, read our blog about choosing the right web design agency).
 Ask the following questions to begin:

 What is the upfront cost of a website?